sabriozturk-0x/sabriozturk-0x/README.md

 I'm Sabri, an Cyber Security Engineer based in Germany.

-I focus focused on penetration testing and application security.
+I focus focused on security operations, penetration testing and application security.

 This is a profile, where I'll be uploading some projects and things I'm currently working on.